Dr Sam Robson

-I am the Bioinformatics Lead at the Centre for Enzyme Innovation (CEI) at the University of Portsmouth.
+I am a Reader in Genomics and Bioinformatics, and the Bioinformatics Lead at the Centre for Enzyme Innovation (CEI) at the University of Portsmouth.
 Our focus is to develop enzymatic solutions to solve global environmental problems, such as management of the prevalance of waste plastic in the environment.
 I also collaborate with researchers across the faculty on a number of different projects, in particular those utilising high-throughput next generation sequencing methods.

-I am a Senior Research Fellow at the University of Portsmouth, where I am the Faculty Bioinformatics Lead, and Bioinformatics Lead at the Centre for Enzyme Innovation (CEI).
-Our goal is to identify and develop enzymatic solutions to help solve global environmental issues such as the current plastics crisis.
-We have previously identified an enzyme (PETase) able to efficiently catalyse the breakdown of Polyethylene terephthalate (PET) plastics.
-Our goal is to explore the natural world to find further exciting candidate enzymes with unique properties, to use bioengineering to further improve these properties, and to develop these enzymes for deployment at an industrial scale.
+The CEI have previously characterised and engineered an enzyme able to efficiently catalyse the breakdown of Polyethylene terephthalate (PET) plastics.
+We aim to explore the natural world to find further exciting candidate enzymes with unique properties, to use bioengineering to further improve these properties, and to develop these enzymes for deployment at an industrial scale.

 In addition, I collaborate across the faculty on research projects utilising powerful techniques such as high-throughput sequencing (both Illumina and Nanopore-based technologies), which require extensive processing and rigorous statistical analyses.
 I also work to build bioinformatics tools for the use of the wider research community.